even4void/aliquote/content/post/time-to-lush.md

 To build a 32-bits version, we need to adjust `CFLAGS` and `CXXFLAGS` (`-arch i386`) or directly pass the `m32` flag to gcc.
 In my case, I generated both versions but then only installed the 64-bits executable in `/usr/local` with `make install` (with root privileges).

 I'm afraid I won't be able to test the OpenGL and GSL binding, and most of other things that were very exciting from the documentation.
 Likewise, the Machine Learning package doesn't work.
-Trying something like
+Trying something like the example below results in a GASP error (`dyld: dyld std::terminate()`):

 ```lisp
 (libload "svm/libsvm")
 ```

-results in a GASP error (`dyld: dyld std::terminate()`).

 Not all packages use `dhc-make`, though.
 For example, I successfully reproduced the on-line example with the built-in plotting facilities:

 ```lisp
 ? (libload "libplot/plotter")